airtonix/epochdb/readme.md

 checkout the [guidlines on contributing](http://airtonix.github.io/epochdb/#/contributing) before charging ahead.
 If in doubt [leave a ticket](https://github.com/airtonix/epochdb/issues) and we'll clear it up.

+Main development occurs on the `develop` branch, pull requests submitted to any other branch will be rejected.

 ## Local Development

 * Make sure you have NodeJs, Git installed